Advice for trustees with experienced board trustee Anna Feuchtwang

 Most trustees join boards because they are motivated by the issues, and most trustees won’t have as much expertise on the issues as the executives employed by the charity, so you need to find ways to gain a deeper insight.
 It can feel precarious taking on accountability for an organisation that you might only visit four or five times a year.
 It’s important to be realistic about the amount of time you really need to give to the organisation so that they get the best out of you as well.
 And sometimes it is frustrating when papers arrive late, or aren’t clearly written, or proposals are tabled with no opportunity to consider in advance because you feel the little time you can give is not being best used.

-3) Do you have any advice so others can be best prepared for similar situations?
+Do you have any advice so other board trustees can be best prepared for similar situations?

 Have a full and frank discussion with the chair and the executive to find out how much work is really involved and only commit if you know you can give the time.
 There will be occasions when you have to provide more support – I was once one of only two trustees eligible to hear an extremely sensitive grievance which involved a great deal of time and detailed analysis.
 If you don’t have a generous employer you may need to take time off work to fulfil this responsibility.
 Contributing to a charity is a valuable exercise not just for the charity but for you – you learn so much from having an oversight of another organisation – so see it as an opportunity and build it into your career development plan.